-The Heard Museum Shops continues this collaboration and partnership.
-The shop has grown from its humble beginnings in 1956 to become one of the nation’s finest purveyors of American Indian art.
+The Heard Museum Shop continues this collaboration and partnership.
+The shop has grown from its humble beginnings in 1958 to become one of the nation’s finest purveyors of Native American art.
 The majority of pieces in the extensive inventory are purchased directly from hundreds of artists.
-Only the finest in authentic American Indian jewelry, pottery, paintings, sculpture, Katsina dolls and weavings are selected for sale.
-Many books relating to American Indian cultures and the Southwest are also available, including hard-to-find selections and publications by American Indian authors.
+Only the finest in authentic Native American jewelry, pottery, paintings, sculpture, Katsina dolls and weavings are selected for sale.
+Many books relating to Native American cultures and the Southwest are also available, including hard-to-find selections and publications by Indigenous authors.

-Bruce McGee, Director of Retail Sales, has spent his entire life purchasing and selling American Indian art.
-Mr. McGee states, “The Heard Museum Shops guarantee all of our handmade products to be authentic.
+Bruce McGee, Director of Retail Sales, has spent his entire life purchasing and selling Native American art.
+Mr. McGee states, “The Heard Museum Shop guarantees all of our handmade products to be authentic.
 That is the promise of the Heard Museum.”